PlayForm/Build/README.md

 ### ESBuild Configuration

-Or with a custom esbuild config file:
+Or with a custom ESBuild config file:

 `package.json`